eitansuez/istio-troubleshoot/docs/sidecar-injection.md

 1. The Istio CLI was upgraded
 1. The control plane was also upgraded
-1. The ingress gateway component, running envoy, was also upgraded
+1. The ingress gateway component, running Envoy, was also upgraded
 1. However, note that there's still one proxy associated with the older version of Istio

 Get more information with: